A briefing before you download your free e-book...

 First, relax.
 Few of us discover our life's passion in a moment of inspiration.
-We have to find it.
+We have to develop it.

 Here's what the researchers who've studied top achievers advise.